 In addition, the Council promoted its initiatives in numerous venues around the state.
 Staff, along with Council and committee members, presented at meetings sponsored by the 911 Board, the N.C.
-Property Mappers Association, the N.C.
-Society of Surveyors, the Mountain Region GIS Alliance, and the N.C.
+Property Mappers Association, the Mountain Region GIS Alliance, and the N.C.
 Arc Users Group.
-Nationally, the Council and committee members were among North Carolina participants in the Esri International Users Conference and the Urban and Regional Information Systems Association GIS Pro conference.
-CGIA represents North Carolina in National States Geographic Information Council activities, and staff attended a national summit for metadata.
+Nationally, CGIA represents North Carolina in National States Geographic Information Council activities.